 - Our culture wrongly makes sexual mutuality (level 5) foundational, yet makes trust and commitment (level 1) optional, effectively turning this pyramid upside down.
 Is it any wonder our culture has no idea what a successful and God-honouring relationship even looks like?

 - It’s common in marriage, especially for husbands, to be physically present but emotionally unavailable (level 4), yet (because of their unique biochemistry) men tend to have higher sexual desires (level 5).
 Can you see how these two needs create an ongoing relational tension when a wife yearns first for emotional connection?

-- This model also assumes that the husband and wife are spiritually compatible — sharing the same worldview and its resulting values.
+- This model also assumes that the husband and wife are spiritually compatible — sharing the same faith, worldview and its resulting values.

 I welcome your comments.

 Blessings on your home,

 © Robert Partington, 2022.
 No part of this website (peaceinthehome.com) may be reproduced in whole or in part without the express written permission of the author.